Santa Fe, New Mexico: Education

-Public schools in Santa Fe are operated by Santa Fe Public Schools, with the exception of the New Mexico School for the Arts, which is a public/private partnership comprising the NMSA-Art Institute, a nonprofit art educational institution, and NMSA-Charter School, an accredited New Mexico state charter high school.

 The city's institutions of higher education include St. John's College, a liberal arts college; the Institute of American Indian Arts, a tribal college for Native American arts; Southwestern College, a graduate school for counseling and art therapy; and Santa Fe Community College.

-The city has six private college preparatory high schools: Santa Fe Waldorf School, St. Michael's High School, Desert Academy, New Mexico School for the Deaf, Santa Fe Secondary School, Santa Fe Preparatory School, and the Mandela International Magnet School.
+The city has seven private college preparatory high schools: Santa Fe Waldorf School, St. Michael's High School, Desert Academy, New Mexico School for the Deaf, Santa Fe Secondary School, Santa Fe Preparatory School,Mandela International Magnet School, and the Academy for Technology and the Classics.
 The Santa Fe Indian School is an off-reservation school for Native Americans.
 Santa Fe is also the location of the New Mexico School for the Arts, a public-private partnership, arts-focused high school.
 The city has many private elementary schools as well, including Little Earth School, Santa Fe International Elementary School, Rio Grande School, Desert Montessori School, La Mariposa Montessori, The Tara School, Fayette Street Academy, The Santa Fe Girls' School, The Academy for the Love of Learning, and Santa Fe School for the Arts and Sciences.

+Media

+Santa Fe's daily newspaper is the Santa Fe New Mexican and each week, it publishes Pasatiempo, its long-running magazine providing commentary on arts, events, and entertainment.
+Other publications in the city include Santa Fe Reporter, New Mexico Magazine, and Green Fire Times.
+KSFR is a local variety radio station that owned by Santa Fe Community College and broadcasts on 101.1 FM.

 Transportation

 Air

-Santa Fe is served by the Santa Fe Municipal Airport.
+Santa Fe is served by the Santa Fe Regional Airport.
 American Airlines provides regional jet service to Dallas/Fort Worth International Airport and Phoenix Sky Harbor International Airport.
-United Airlines has regional jet service to Denver International Airport.
+United Airlines has regional jet service to Denver International Airport and Houston Intercontinental Airport seasonally.
+Additionally, JSX (airline) offers service to Dallas Love Field.

 Road

 Santa Fe is located on I-25.
-In addition, U.S. Routes 84 and 285 pass through the city, along St. Francis Drive.
+In addition, U.S. Route 84 (US 84) and US 285 pass through the city, along St. Francis Drive.
 NM-599 forms a limited-access road bypass around the northwestern part of the city.

-In its earliest alignment (1926–1937), U.S. Route 66 ran through Santa Fe.
+In its earliest alignment (1926–1937), US 66 ran through Santa Fe.